 What makes a good sounder absorber for offices?

 So, what makes a good sound absorber?
-Firstly, the thickness of the product is important so it would need to be at least 40 milometers thick in order to absorb speech.
+Firstly, the thickness of the product is important so it would need to be at least 40 millimeters thick in order to absorb speech.
 The density of the material is equally important.
 If it’s too hard, the sound will bounce off and if it is too soft then the sound will just travel through.
-Lastly, we recommend the sound absorber should be made out of stone wool as it is the best sound absorbing material because of its abilities to be pressed to the right density and contains only natural materials.
+Lastly, we recommend the sound absorber should be made out of stone wool as it is the best sound-absorbing material because of its ability to be pressed to the right density and contains only natural materials.

 - Offizz: Made from stone wool filling with an external cover of textile or laminate, the Offizz floor screen is designed to dampen the noise level in an office landscape.
 It reduces a lot of noise and is best described as a real sound barrier.

 - Mezzo: This wheeled floor screen features a versatile mobile project screen and message board in one, a whiteboard on the glass side, and a message board on the fabric-covered part – all combined into one product.